VolkyrHub/VolkyrHub/README.md

 ## <div align="center"> I'm from Argentina 🇦🇷 and i'm a Full Stack developer 👨‍💻 with a preference for the Front End area 🚀</div>

+#### Hello everyone!

+My name is Yatel and I am a Full Stack developer graduated from Henry Bootcamp.
+I'm currently still training leaning more specifically in Front End. 🧩

+My goal, both personal and work, is to improve day by day so I can be a better version of myself and give the best to the people around me and trust me. 👤

+Since I was a child I have been attracted to technology and its advances, I was born with a mouse and a keyboard at my fingertips, this makes them my favorite tools. 🖥️
+I am a communicative person, resilient and committed to what I do.
+One of my favorite things to do is to travel and learn about different cultures.
+I am a gamer and competed professionally, so my frustration tolerance is high.

+If you are interested in me, I invite you to contact me through LinkedIn or write me at my mail. 📩

 - 🌱 I’m currently learning TypeScript and Next.js